 For groups of 8, we sail either a Saba 50 or a Lagoon 52 sailing catamaran.
 With smaller groups we will use Lagoon 40 or 45 sailing catamarans

 The Fine Print

 PRICE: Varies with the season.
 All 4 cabins have their own full bathroom with a shower.
 Food and a chef can be included, but many people choose to do their own provisioning and cooking.

-Traveling to the BVI's: You can either fly thru San Juan (SJU) to Beef Island, Tortola (EIS) or fly to St. Thomas (STT) and take the ferry to Tortola and a taxi to the Moorings.
-There is a pool and a couple of bars, so if you get there early, there is plenty of entertainment, even just walking the docks and checking out the hundreds of sailboats.
+Traveling to the BVI's: You can either fly thru San Juan (SJU) to Beef Island, Tortola (EIS) or fly to St. Thomas (STT) and take the ferry to Tortola and a taxi to the charter base.

-If you take the ferry from St. Thomas, just plan to be at the ferry terminal by 3:30, then catch the ferry to West End.
+If you take the ferry from St. Thomas, just plan to be at the ferry terminal by 3:30, then catch the ferry to Road Town.

 On the last day, you can either catch a flight home that morning/afternoon or extend your stay at one of the many fabulous resorts on Tortola or St. Thomas.